Psychotherapy & Counselling in central Cheltenham, Gloucestershire, with Dr Lesley McGown

 People come to psychotherapy when they are struggling with emotional problems.
 Avenues for trying to understand themselves have stalled; they may have tried to talk to friends or family about what is wrong, but nothing seems to have changed.
 Alternatively, they have found it hard to express what is troubling them and feel alone and stuck.

-Others have also sought help when the fog of trauma has become too much, when they have felt lost in life and to themselves.
+Others have sought help when the lingering emotional effects of trauma have become too much, profoundly impacting their well-being.
+Feelings of fear, anxiety and hypervigilance have become ingrained, leading to difficulties in trusting others, forming relationships and feeling safe.
 (I write more about understanding trauma on the next page.)

 ‘Being able to feel safe with other people is probably the single most important aspect of mental health; safe connections are fundamental to meaningful and satisfying lives.’
 (Bessel A. van der Kolk)